Frequently Asked Questions

 What type of medical coverage should I get?

-- What type of coverage definitely depends on your individual goals and financial situation.
+- What type of coverage to get depends on your individual goals and financial situation.
 In most cases, employer-provided insurance is going to be the most affordable option.
-If that is not available, consider a high-deductible health insurance plan or a membership with a health share company, as these work well with this model.
+If that is not available, consider a high-deductible health insurance plan with a health savings account (HSA).
+Based on recent legislation to go into effect in 2026, you should be able to use money in an HSA to pay for direct primary care monthly fees!
+If you have a high-deductible plan with an HSA and join a direct primary care clinic like Shumway Family Medicine, your primary care is covered with a low monthly rate that is tax deductible from your HSA, and then you have your high-deductible plan for the big things like surgeries and hospital visits.
+It is the perfect combo!
+Another great option is a membership with a health share company, as these work well with this model.
 Specifically, health share companies like Zion Health (see link), Sedera (see link), Medishare (see link), and Christian HealthCare Ministries (see link) have excellent options that combine well with a direct primary care membership, and some may even offer discounts for being enrolled in a direct primary care clinic like mine!
 I have no financial affiliation with them.

 Direct Primary Care Questions